IT21822094/Optimized-Warehouse-Management-System/README.md

 # Git repo link
 https://github.com/IT21822094/Optimized-Warehouse-Management-System
 # Research problem
-• Limited Fire Detection: How can we provide real-time fire alerts near critical areas like racks, hindering rapid response
+• Limited Fire Detection(Vision-Based Fire Detection): How can we leverage existing cameras with AI to detect early-stage fires, assess risk, and predict spread in warehouses for faster response

 • Inefficient Space Utilization: Lack of intelligent systems for dynamically optimizing warehouse